MimmyJau/mimmyjau.github.io/src/pages/posts/twos-complement.md

 tags: ["architecture", "memory", "learning in public"]
 ---

-If there's only one thing you need to understand about two's complement, it's the following:
+If there's one thing to know about two's complement, it's the following:

->  Negative numbers should have binary representations such that subtraction can be accomplished using the same algorithm as addition.
+>  Negative numbers should have binary representations such that subtraction can be accomplished using the *same algorithm* as addition.

 In order for this to work, the following is **sufficient**: